A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of

 \subsection{Interviews and Data Analysis}

 All interviews were conducted via a virtual meeting platform with automatic transcription software, lasting between 60 and 90 minutes.
 Each interview followed a protocol in which we introduced ourselves as a feminist makerspace cofounder and as researchers of feminist technologies.
-We told interviewees that we were conducting a study on the motivations, ideals, and activities of those who are organizing or participating in feminist makerspace activities.
+We told interviewees that we were conducting a study on the motivations, ideals, and activities of those who are organizing or participating in feminist makerspaces.
 We opened up each interview by asking the participants to describe their background, which we intentionally left open-ended.
 Participants discussed their academic background, careers, ethnicity and racial identities, gender identities, and economic background.
 We then asked what motivated them to get involved or start a makerspace with an explicitly feminist mission, and we asked participants to describe how their involvement has changed over time.
 We were also interested in stories of the challenges that feminist makerspace members have faced throughout their involvement, how they addressed these challenges, and we specifically asked participants ``If you could change one thing about the space, what would it be?''
-We also asked the interviewees to describe the values and ideals of their makerspaces and the degree to which they have seen racial justice enacted through the activities of the space.
+We also asked interviewees to describe the values and ideals of their makerspaces and the degree to which they have seen racial justice enacted through the activities of the space.
 The interviews were not differentiated based on whether the participant's makerspace was still open at the time of the interview, and we asked the same questions of all the participants.

-\change{Importantly, interviews were not differentiated based on whether the participant's makerspace was still open at the time of the interview and we asked the same questions of all participants.
-The questions were open ended, allowing for customization to the status of the space, and we coded interviews by flagging relational, organizational, and infrastructural practices that lent themselves to closing or sustaining the space.
-We also distinguish which participants represent closed or open spaces in the findings to further distinguish between the two statuses.}